Efficient total face coloring of planar and toroidal maps: SETFCs and ETFCs based on the triangular tiling

-\begin{corollary} There exist plane and toroidal 2-cell complexes based on the Arquimedean uniform {\rm C\&R} $3^3.4^2$ tiling of $\mathbb{R}^2$ admitting SETCCs via rectangular tiles that are the interior-disjoint union of translated copies of $[0,7]\times[0,2]$ and their continuation over all of $\mathbb{R}^2$.
-Let $Y_{\neq}$ be the smallest such 2-cell complex.
-Then $Y_{\neq}$ has 1-skeleton $\sigma(Y_{\neq})$, which is obtained on the toroid produced by identifying the left and right sides of the rectangle $[0,7]\times[0,2]\setminus\{\{(j,0),(j+1,1)\};j\in[7]\}$ as well as its bottom and top sides, with the top side displaced four units to the right with respect to the bottom side. \end{corollary}
+\begin{corollary} There are SETFCs in plane and toroidal maps based on the Archimedean uniform {\rm C\&R} $3^3.4^2$ tiling of $\mathbb{R}^2$ via rectangular tiles that are the interior-disjoint unions of translated copies of $[0,7]\times[0,2]$ and their continuation, or concatenation, over all of $\mathbb{R}^2$.
+Let $Y_{\neq}$ be the smallest such map with corresponding SETFC $c_{\neq}$.
+Then, $\sigma(Y_{\neq})$ is obtained on the toroid by identifying the left and right sides of $[0,7]\times[0,2]\setminus\{\{(j,0),(j+1,1)\};j\in[7]\}$ as well as its bottom and top sides, with the top side displaced four units to the right with respect to the bottom side. \end{corollary}

 \begin{proof} The right of Figure~\ref{cubo} represents the toroidal cutout $\mathbb{D}'$ of $Y_{\neq}$, which is obtained from $[0,7]\times[0,2]$ by deleting the edges $\{(j,0),(j+1,1)\}$, for $j\in[7]$.
-Clearly, the shown restriction of $d_\nabla$ in the figure defines $d_{\neq}$.
-All rectangular tiles obtained by the interior-disjoint union of translated copies $\mathbb{D}'$ are the remaining toroidal cutouts in the statement producing SETCCs $c_{\neq}$ on corresponding toroidal 2-cell complexes $X_{\neq}$.
-By continuation of this process, in the limit an infinite 2-cell complex covering the whole plane is obtained that contains a corresponding SETCC. \end{proof}
+Clearly, the shown restriction of $c_\Delta$ in the figure defines $c_{\neq}$.
+All rectangular tiles obtained by the interior-disjoint union of translated copies $\mathbb{D}'$ are the remaining toroidal cutouts in the statement producing SETFCs $c_{\neq}$ on corresponding toroidal maps $X_{\neq}$.
+By continuation of this process, in the limit an infinite map covering the whole plane is obtained that contains a corresponding SETFC. \end{proof}

-\begin{corollary} From the SETCCs in the plane and toroidal 2-cell complexes obtained in Corollary~\ref{coro}, ETCCs (resp.
-SETCCs) with $k=7$ on plane and toroidal 2-cell complexes based on the square tiling are obtained by deleting in the horizontal rows of contiguous triangles all the anti-diagonal (resp. main-diagonal) edges, letting each new rhombic (for square) 2-cell resulting from the said deletion receive the color of the corresponding deleted edge. \end{corollary}
+\begin{corollary} From the SETFCs in plane and toroidal maps obtained in Corollary~\ref{coro}, new ETFCs (resp.
+SETFCs) with $k=7$ in plane and toroidal maps based on the square tiling seen as a rhombic tiling are obtained by deleting in the horizontal rows of triangles all the anti-diagonal (resp. main-diagonal) edges, letting each new rhombic face resulting from the said deletion receive the color of the corresponding deleted edge. \end{corollary}